emb-riscv/specs-markdown/improvements-upon-privileged.md

 handlers directly in C/C++, without any assembly stubs, millicodes or compiler attributes/pragmas.

+### Comparisons with ARM are meaningless

+> "Arguments like 'ARM does this' are very weak for a feature in RISC-V"

+Well, the creators of the RISC-V instruction set probably have all reasons to be proud on their design, and many in the academia may consider that application class devices based on RISC-V may very well make ARM similar devices irrelevant, but in the embedded space, ARM Cortex-M **is** the industry standard, and disregarding it is not beneficial.

+Except the auto industry, which is more conservative, where old proprietary cores still have a significant market share (but losing it), and some very cost driven applications, where 8-bit microcontrollers are considered still good enough, the majority of the silicon vendors now sell microcontrollers based on Cortex-M cores; the trend is clear, it was observed for more than 10 years, and the Cortex-M market share is expected to continue to increase in the years to come.

+ARM tried to sell licenses for microcontrollers even before the Cortex-M family was created, but with very limitted success.
+The devices were very similar to their application cores, and used the same solutions, for example a single interrupt handler, and lots of assembly code required to start and make use of core.

+There may be multiple reasons why Cortex-M was so successful, but the main one probably is the ease of use, and the C-friendliness, by design.

+This lessened the need for a C system programmer to act as guru, and allowed C application programmers to fully take control of their applications.

 ### Microcontrollers should not be on networks

-> Generally, microcontrollers should probably not be on networks, except possibly for multi-core versions that can handle real-time tasks on one core and network latency on the other.
+> "Generally, microcontrollers should probably not be on networks, except possibly for multi-core versions that can handle real-time tasks on one core and network latency on the other."

-Yes, multi-hart devices would be excelent for hard real-time applications, but with nested, pre-emptive high priority interrupts, even a single hart device
+Yes, multi-hart devices would be excelent for hard real-time applications, by allocating separate harts for each critical task, but with nested, pre-emptive high priority interrupts, even a single hart device
-can handle all tasks very well, if the real-time tasks are driven by ISRs, then the network stack can run at a lower priority.
+can handle multiple tasks very well, and if the real-time tasks are driven by ISRs, then the network stack can run at a lower priority.

 ## Proposed steps to change the current RISC-V specs